 3. Choose foods wisely.

-Fill your plate with lower calorie, nutrient-dense items, such as leafy green salads, vegetable dishes, and lean proteins, and taking smaller portions of the richer ones.
-That way, you can eat a larger amount of food for fewer calories and not feel deprived.
+Fill your plate with nutrient-dense items, such as leafy green salads, vegetable dishes, and lean proteins, and taking smaller portions of the richer ones.
+That way, you can eat a larger amount of food and not feel deprived.

 4. Eat slowly.